 The five Latin American dances are as diverse as the cultures and musical influences that are at their roots.
 The Cuban music of Rumba and Cha Cha Cha, and the Brazilian rhythms of Samba all have some origins in the percussive accents of Africa.
 The 2/4 military march of the Paso Doble is in complete contrast, and different once again is the easy swing of the Jive, born of the Ragtime music from New Orleans.

 Appreciating the relationship between the centre of the body, the legs and feet, and the shoulders and arms, is essential to teaching a rhythmical quality of movement.
 We help our professionals to build their understanding of where the specific body shaping and actions that are used in the different dances are initiated, and how the chain of movement develops to produce a strong and expressive rhythmic expression and characterisation.

 I travelled from India to train with Marion in Latin & Ballroom dancing & I found a goal in life that I had never believed achievable.
 More than my dance teacher, she was my mentor.

 Our interactive online tutorials will provide you with a clear knowledge of the theory to the figures in each of the dances at Associate, Licentiate and Fellowship levels.
 The alternative methods of dancing each figure are studied, with discussion on the various amalgamations that can be created for each medal test level, giving you varied and interesting classwork for your school.

-February 2017, date to be announced: Session in Athens, Greece.
+February 2020: Session in Athens, Greece.
+Date to be announced.